alsutton/mastodon-aws-architecture/README.md

 includes S3 support, which made this a simple choice.
 The only part which was slightly confusing was the question about serving through our own domain (the easiest answer is to say 'No').

+One important point seems to be not to include a full-stop (`.`) in your bucket name.
+This seems to cause confusion inside the app or in the AWS interface and makes media uploads fail.
+This is not an AWS specific issue, I've seen the same problem with a GCP backed installation, so my suspicion is it's a problem in the Mastodon codebase.

 #### Scaling-up

 Mastodon provide [a page](https://docs.joinmastodon.org/admin/optional/object-storage-proxy/) on